Lance Keene MSNBC interview on creative financing for small businesses

 First of all, you need be absolutely confident that the use of the money will actually generate new business.
 Don’t get yourself in over your head.
 If you have a plan then cash that check and put it to use.

 Now the credit cards want you to use this money but how do they make their money in doing so?
 The true answer is, they fully expect you to screw up.
 If you look at the fine print it will say that your interest rate will jump up to some ungodly number like 30% APR if you are so much as one day late with your payment.
 So, you just make sure that can never happen.
 Also if you don’t pay off the loan within the given special offer period the rate will jump up.
 Again they are banking on the fact that most people will blow it and go over the offer period.
-Here's the actual fine print from one of our credit cards, this one from Chase:

 The way to ensure you beat them at their own game it to calculate how many payments you will need to make to fully pay off the loan before the end of the period.
 And don’t pay just the minimum required payment, pay a bit more.
 Then set up automatic bill pay in your bank to pay the loan automatically every month.
 This way, you never have to worry about forgetting a payment and you can enjoy the benefits of a 0% APR loan.